matthewyang204/Schemix/README.md

 ### Testing
 This is for people who solely just want to run without installation for mostly testing purposes.

 We need the prerequisites above.
-After getting them, you can run the program with `pythonw main.py` to run it without flooding your terminal with logging (Windows only), or you can just run with `python main.py` to troubleshoot errors and debug it.
+After getting them, you can run the program with `pythonw main.py` to run it without flooding your terminal with logging (Windows only), or you can just run with `python3 main.py` (again, use `python` on Windows) to troubleshoot errors and debug it.

 <br>